chain4travel/chain4travel-website/src/posts/camino-network-2025-travel-trends.md

 # Live tourism becomes unstoppable

-Follow the example above we can see that despite the fact that literally everything can be accessed virtually, it is the in-real-life-only moments that drive people to travel a lot.
+Following the example above, we can see that despite the fact that literally everything can be accessed virtually, it is the in-real-life-only moments that drive people to travel a lot.
 From mega concerts to meteor showers, from gaming championships to cultural festivals – these events drive huge traffic around the world.

 ![Live Tourism Growth](/img/travel-trends-01.jpg)